sakhamreddy/small_RNA_seq_stomach_tissue_analysis/README.md

 **Fragmentation Method**: Please refer to the corresponding document for more information.

 ## Data Availability
+The raw data files for this project are quite large, and therefore they have not been included in the repository.
+The data folder is excluded using `.gitignore`.
+Please create a placeholder directory named `data/` to replicate the folder structure if needed for running the analysis scripts.

 This dataset is being utilized for my RNA-seq analysis and is part of the [ENCODE project](https://www.encodeproject.org/experiments/ENCSR681ARR/).
 It should be cited accordingly when used.
 The generated data has been released and is publicly available.
 Please refer to the appropriate repository or database for more information.